 - Energy Management Insight Awards: All qualifying entries will receive this recognition for helping to build global insight on the benefits of energy management systems.

-CEM Award of Excellence recipients will be recognized at the 2022 Clean Energy Ministerial meeting in Pittsburgh, Pennsylvania, United States, to be held September 22-23, 2022.
+CEM Award of Excellence recipients will be recognized at the 2023 Clean Energy Ministerial meeting in Goa, India, to be held the week of 17 July 2023.
 Recipients of the CEM Award of Excellence, National Awards, and Insight Awards will be announced in a press release through the CEM.
 In addition, participating governments will bestow national honors on the organizations with the top entries from their countries.
 Participating government agencies will determine how and when to formally recognize their national winners.
 Case studies will be shared online as an inspiration and resource for other organizations.

-Any organization from around the world in the industrial, commercial, or public sector certified to ISO 50001 is eligible to participate:
+Organizations from around the world in the industrial, commercial, or public sector certified to ISO 50001 may submit an entry:

 - Entries may feature ISO 50001 implementation at a corporate level, multi-site, or single facility, as noted on the ISO 50001 certificate.
 Entries at any of these levels (corporate, multi-site, or single facility) are welcome and encouraged.
 A case study that addresses a corporate energy management system with multiple sites included within the scope of the ISO 50001 certificate needs to cover the entire full scope of the certification (i.e., not a subset of the sites).
 If you submit a case study describing ISO 50001 implementation and results for multiple sites, a copy of each relevant site’s ISO 50001 certificate is required.
 View more guidance on corporate and multi-site entries in the FAQs.